The following theories apply to the experiments.

 Prayer that embraces qualitative thought shows qualitatively different effects than prayer that embraces non-quality thought.
 Non-quality thought produces no clue of order.

 What did qualitative thought illustrate in the Spindrift tests?
 By degrees, QT instigated and inspired the best to occur.
-Spindrift experimented with the potential of prayer to make qualitative differences.
+Spindrift experimented with the potential of prayer to make qualitative differences in experiments involving the healing of lower organisms.

 Creative Mind's impulse to improve our thoughts is a qualitative action.
 Some call qualitative thoughts Christ-like thoughts.
 Jesus Christ was the epitome of having qualitative thoughts.
 Improvements arrived in the presence of Jesus' qualitative thoughts that beamed the Christ.

-If qualitative thoughts convey Quality, then what is Quality?
+If qualitative thoughts carry Quality, then what is Quality?

 2. The Quality theory.